Skip to search Skip to content

 What’s New

 The what's new component shows users the updates to your application.
-It can also be used for announcing the news, bug fixes, etc. What's new component in compact and regular Usage Users can use the what's new component to view updates to your application in two ways.
-Popup Modal: The component can be shown as [...]
+It can also be used for announcing news, bug fixes, etc. What's new component in compact width (left) and regular width (right) Usage Users can use the what's new component to view updates of an application in two ways: in a pop-up modal and [...]

 Category: Patterns